Intuition behind self-attention

 Architecture of transformers and attention blocks, from "Attention is all you need" paper

 you can think of self-attention as an algorithm that creates a summary of some information that is passed to a model ("input data", and it can be anything - images, text, sounds, numbers).
-The clever bit is that the summary is created simply by assigning weights to bits of the original content that it's summarizing.
+It's clever in that the summary is not created from scratch, rather it's made up of passages of the original content it's summarising by assigning weights to parts of the original content according to how important they are.

-As an example, I could summarize the paragraph just above by using the words in bold, rather than creating a summary that uses different words.
+Example: I could summarize the paragraph above by using the words in bold, rather than creating a summary that uses different words -> "self-attention creates a summary of some information by assigning weights to parts of the original content according to how important they are"

-Example: when it comes to applying self-attention to text, we would highlight words that are the most "representative" within a sentence and remove repetition.
-The most representative words can simply words that are most similar with others, being those best suited at distilling the core meaning behind a sentence.
+If we are applying self-attention to text, the most representative words in a sentence can simply words that are most similar with others around it, being those best suited at distilling the core meaning behind a sentence.

 "Cats and dogs, like all pets, like cuddles"